BLC Regulations 2020-2021

 All assignments and examinations are subject to double external examination.
 Currently, the external examiners responsible for finalising BLC participant results are from the University of Cambridge and the University of Glasgow.
 Accordingly, any marks awarded by BLC teaching staff are “provisional” until such time as they are approved by the JAS external assessment procedures, which also function as an annual review of the BLC’s marking quality and standards.

 All participants who successfully complete all the course modules within the relevant time-limits, and all other requirements concerning payment of fees and attendance, will be recommended for the course Diploma.
-The recommendation is preliminary and the final decision on the grant of the Diploma must await completion of the external review process (discussed above in part B of section 5).
-The external review process normally commences in November of each academic year and is usually completed by the following January.
-At the conclusion of this process, participants are informed of their confirmed entitlement to graduate and of the time and place of the graduation ceremony.
+The formal decision to award the Diploma must await completion of the external review process, following which, participants are informed of their entitlement to graduate and of the time and place of the graduation ceremony.

 Graduates of the Diploma course shall receive the following: